If you’ve ever researched popular ways to make money online before, you’ve probably stumbled across user testing gigs.

 Now, I think it’s pretty unlikely for your dashboard to have open tests the moment you sign up.

-In fact, I signed up for UserCrowd a few days ago and have yet to get a test invite via email or to see one on my dashboard, which is pretty disappointing.
+In fact, I signed up for UserCrowd and it took me a few weeks to eventually get an email invite or to see one on my dashboard, which is pretty disappointing.
+Until then, my dashboard was completely empty like you see below:

 Your dashboard also shows you: